Colombia: Popayan, Salento + Valle de Cocora

 Lima: Round II

 Since we’d already spent a week in Lima in early July, we really didn’t do much this time around since our goal was simply for me to get better.
 Of course we visited Kennedy “cat” Park again, and oh yeah, one afternoon I went to a dentist.
 I was very medically high-maintenance during this visit to Lima.
-I thought I’d cracked a filling a few months ago and wanted to get it looked at once and for all.
-Apparently my sensitive tooth was simply a product of my imagination, which is way better than needing a root canal.
-The dentist examined me and took a whole bunch of x-rays, and the entire visit cost $70.
+I thought I’d cracked a filling a few months ago and wanted to get it looked at.
+Apparently, my sensitive tooth was simply a product of my imagination, which is way better than needing a root canal.
+The dentist examined me and took a whole bunch of X-rays, and the entire visit only cost $70.

 IMG_1717IMG_1728